JamesTurnerGit/CV/README.md

 ## <a name="experience">Experience</a>
 ### LexisNexis-Enterprise Solutions
 #### Software Engineer Apr 2018 — present
-Developed a PWA app hosted on a .net webserver, running off a service-fabric backend that integrated with dynamics 365 via Odata that synchronises across multiple devices.
+Developed a PWA app that runs off a microservices based backend that integrates with dynamics 365.
+App synchronises accross multible devices and runs on any modern device and is offline-first.

+Technologies used:
+* JavaScript
+* Polymer 3.0
+* .net
+* Service fabric
+* Dynamics 365

 #### QA engineer Oct 2017 — Apr 2018
-using selenium, gerkin and C#, I worked on the testing project for the main product, renovating and refatoring large sections and improving performance and ease of use while driving upskilling for the QA team.

-wrote several frameworks from scratch, including a piece that was able to do frontend and interaction testing on powerbi, and one that was able to parse report outputs in a convienent way.
+Wrote several frameworks from scratch, including a piece that was able to do frontend and interaction testing on powerbi, and one that was able to parse report outputs in a convienent and straightforward way.

+Worked on the testing project for the main product, renovating and refatoring large sections and improving performance and ease of use while driving upskilling for the QA team.

+Technologies used:
+* Selenium
+* Gerkin
+* C#
+* JavaScript

 ### NM group 2012-2016